 The University of Kansas Alzheimer's Disease Center offers a strong, collaborative environment for trainees to develop clinical and research skills through our Kansas Dementia & Aging Research Training (KDART) pipeline.
-The goal of the KDART pipeline is to provide an integrated and comprehensive research training environment by creating a pipeline that supports and propels aspiring researchers through each level of career development, from undergraduate work through junior faculty status.
+The goal of the KDART pipeline is to provide integrated and flexible research training by creating a pipeline that supports and propels aspiring researchers through each level of career development, from undergraduate work through junior faculty status.

-From our bi-weekly Clincial Journal Club, to our as needed Collaborative Research Workgroup (CReW), to informal one-on-one mentoring and hands-on projects, trainees will develop skills that will benefit them throughout their career.
-Our long-term goal is to provide a nationally recognized, comprehensive training environment that advances our mission of advancing care, treatment, or prevention of AD, brain aging, and neurodegenerative disorders.
+From our weekly Journal Club and Collaborative Research Workgroup (JCReW), to didactic offerings, to informal one-on-one mentoring and hands-on projects, trainees will develop skills that will benefit them throughout their career.
+Our long-term goal is to provide a nationally recognized training environment that advances our mission of advancing care, treatment, or prevention of AD, brain aging, and neurodegenerative disorders.

 Contact us at email@example.com for more details.

+We believe that providing research opportunities to undergraduates is critical to building a strong medical research workforce.
 The Developing Scholar Internship will expose undergraduate students* to research training in brain aging and dementia through structured projects.
 Projects will emphasize developing good research practice skills.
-Interns will participate in 12-51 week projects.
-Any undergraduate may apply for an Internship, though positions are limited and dependent up on availability of projects and funding.

 Participants will be assigned projects based on KU ADC members' ongoing research programs.
 Example projects include neuroimaging processing through established protocols; analysis of existing datasets to answer a hypothesis; development of a standard operating procedure for handling of activity monitoring devices and data for an exercise prescription trial; and exposure to molecular-based biomedical research laboratories pursuing AD research projects.

 *We are unable to accommodate individuals under 18 years of age for volunteer or training opportunities in our research or clinic offices.

 Graduate and Medical Students at KUMC